Last Updated: 08.30.2023

 - Have an eligible supervising driver complete a Practice Skills log and certification page.

-What if I get a DUI with a Provisional License?
+What if I get a DUI with a Provisional License MD?

 Having a DUI does not affect your ability to request a restricted license if you are eligible.
-Eligibility is determined by submission to a test of breath between 0.08-0.15.
+For eligibility, you must submit to a test of breath between 0.08-0.15.
 Ineligibility is above 0.15 or a refusal to submit to a breath test.